zammad/zammad-admin-documentation/manage/groups.rst

 The group's permissions for agents can be set up as follows:

-1. directly via the user administration (Admin → Manage → Users), please see: :ref:`manage_user_rights`
+1. directly via the user administration (Admin → Manage → Users), please see: :ref:`manage-user-rights`

 or